 - Value set - Choose which values to include from a list of all values in the column

 - Numerical ranges - Insert minimum and/or maximum value

 - Date ranges - Insert starting and/or ending date and time

-- Tags - Choose which tags to include from a list of all tags used in the column.
-Additionally, tags can be filtered using the ANY or ALL options, which correspond to the logical "AND" and "OR" respectively.
+- Filter by multiple tag values using the ANY or ALL options, which correspond to the logical "AND" and "OR" respectively.
 These options appear on the top of the tag list.